cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 * Because we will now run **two** DHCP servers on **the same network**, we need to find a way of avoiding conflicts when assigning an IP address to new clients.
 The easiest way of doing that is by assigning **different intervals** to each DHCP server running on the same network.
 In OpenWrt, this is done by editing the `/etc/config/dhcp` config file, and in the `lan_bat0` DHCP configuration, we add a different starting point next to the `option start` option.
 For example, while the DHCP server running on the first gateway will have `option start '50'`, the DHCP server running on the second gateway will have `option start '150'` instead.
 This way, the first DHCP server leases addresses from `192.168.10.50` to `.149`, whereas the second leases addresses from `192.168.10.150` to `.249`.

-* *Optional*: In the `bat0` interface config of the `/etc/config/network` config file, we can now enable the `option gw_mode 'server'` and specify the WAN connection speed with `option gw_bandwidth '10000/2000'` (i.e., 10000kbps download and 2000kbps upload).
+* *Optional*.
+In the `bat0` interface config of the `/etc/config/network` config file, we can now enable the `option gw_mode 'server'` and specify the WAN connection speed with `option gw_bandwidth '10000/2000'` (i.e., 10000kbps download and 2000kbps upload).
 Then, in each other **mesh node**, we set the `option gw_mode` to `'client'` instead of `'off'`.
 This way, we can make each mesh node aware of the two gateways on the network (and their speeds) to better route mesh traffic.

 ## Mesh VLANs
 You don't need to configure VLANs in order to use `batman-adv` but it is one of its best features.
 In brief, this is a way of using **our already configured** wireless mesh network to route traffic **to/from multiple and all networks** in a secure, isolated way (as far as VLANs go).
 No need for additional hardware--the combination of OpenWrt and `batman-adv` turns even cheap wireless hardware into powerful virtual switches.
 It's just a matter of tagging the additional (and virtual) networks instead of using the untagged `bat0` (or similarly, in a port-based analogy, "plugging" standard interfaces into different ports of our `bat0` switch).
 This is a fairly advanced topic but surprisingly easy to incorporate to our existing `batman-adv` configuration.